Translations

 Introduction

 At 3:28 PM, I begin to write.
+Thanksgiving was two days ago.
 The weather is clear, sunny, and seasonably crisp.
 The wind will bring a little rain in a day or two.

-My Georgia Bulldogs triple-stomped Georgia Tech, 45 to zero.
-The Tennessee Vols are getting ready to, hopefully, stomp the Vanderbilt “Commode Doors.”
+Earlier today, the Georgia Bulldogs triple-stomped Georgia Tech, 45 to 0.
+Hopefully, this evening, the Tennessee Vols will stomp the Vanderbilt “Commode Doors.”
 We will see.
 The college football season doesn't last too long.
 I enjoy it very much.
 Go Dawgs!
-Beat the Alabama Elephants, in the SEC Championship, on 12/4/2021, Saturday, at 4 PM, in Atlanta, Georgia!
+Beat the Alabama Elephants in the SEC Championship on Saturday, 12/4/2021, at 4 PM, in Atlanta, Georgia!

 The latest new, “better,” costlier, and worse “five-year” front porch light bulb blew last evening.
-Al Gore was one of the instigators, who had nefarious success, to change the type of light bulbs that we are “permitted” to use.
+Al Gore was one of the instigators, with nefarious results, who changed the type of light bulbs that we are “permitted” to use.
 That was decades ago.
-I used to have a stock of the older, better, and and inexpensive bulbs that the former USA used to be able to use.
-I used all my stock, over a few years.
-(Y'all research the details, if you are bored.)
-I had installed the latest bulb about a year or less ago.
-Mrs. Appalachian Irishman, bravely, helped me replace that bulb earlier today.
-It is easy enough, on the step ladder.
+I used to have a stock of the older, better, and inexpensive bulbs that I used to be able to use.
+I used all my stock over a few years.
+(Please research the details if you are bored.)
+I installed the latest bulb about a year ago or less.
+Mrs. Appalachian Irishman bravely helped me replace the bulb earlier today.
+It is easy enough using a stepladder.
 I wonder if this new, “better,” costlier, and worse “five-year” front porch light bulb will last at least a year.
 I have, however, digressed into the mundane.

-I hope that y'all enjoyed my two (one and two) articles, yesterday.
-I wrote them, sadly and with joy – as the earthy mundane sorrow became everlasting joy.
-I still wonder if I can take what's left of my 7/17/2021 birthday lemon pie, to Dad, at Home.
+I hope that you enjoyed my two articles (one and two) from yesterday.
+I wrote them with sadness and joy as the earthy, mundane sorrow became everlasting joy.
+I still wonder if I can take what's left of my 7/17/2021 birthday lemon pie to my father, who is in heaven.
 Will it keep that long?
 Can I take it with me?

-My youngest brother, his wife, and their two teenage young ladies arrived here, about 11:20 AM.
+My youngest brother, his wife, and their two teenage daughters arrived here at about 11:20 AM.
 We enjoyed seeing each other again.
-We saw them last on Sunday, 10/10/2021, during Rogersville Heritage Days.
+We last saw them on Sunday, 10/10/2021, during Rogersville Heritage Days.

 Molly Stood Her Ground!